Project 1: macOS Clean Install & Device Sync

 • Storage: 1TB SSD

-• macOS Version Reinstalled: Latest version available via Recovery, updated to macOS Sequoia 15.4
+• macOS Version Reinstalled: Latest version via Recovery, updated to macOS Sequoia 15.4

 1. Pre-Installation Prep